YFOMNN/ecapture/README.md

    ec.vidcapture(0,"Video","Demo.avi","q")
    ~~~

   Save name (It can be a variable or a string.
-If you don't wish to save the image, type False)
+If you don't wish to save the video, type False)
   ~~~python
   ec.vidcapture(0,"Video",False,"q")
   ~~~